Recommended Books On Acting To Level Up Your Skills

 While providing her autobiography, Fischer gives tips for thriving in the entertainment industry.

-She talks about all headshots and how to match personality to the picture, get an agent in this business, develop good auditioning skills, deal with being turned down constantly, and more.
+She talks about all headshots and how to match personality to the picture, getting an agent in this business, developing good auditioning skills, dealing with being turned down constantly, and more.

-Preparing for a career as an actor is more than the technique- if you want a realistic guide on navigating the daily struggles on your journey to “making it,” I recommend this one, as it is an essential book for real-world acting advice.
+Preparing for a career as an actor is more than the technique.
+If you want a realistic guide on navigating the daily struggles on your journey to “making it,” I recommend this book, as it is an essential book for real-world acting advice.

 Fellow Office alum Steve Carrell writes the foreword.